 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Clinically, hepatic neuroendocrine neoplasm (hNEN) is rare and there are currently few reports on the imaging diagnosis of hNENs.
-In this study, by comparing hNEN and hepatocellular carcinoma, hNEN from different sources and differentiation, it was found that the ultrasound characteristics of hNEN are mostly multiple, uniform hyperechoic masses.
-The enhancement at arterial phase is mostly uniform and high, and the washout is rapid compared with hepatocellular carcinoma.
-Compared with hepatic neuroendocrine tumor, the enhancement at portal venous phase of hepatic neuroendocrine carcinoma is low and the enhancement form is non-uniform.
+Core tip: Clinically, hepatic neuroendocrine neoplasm (hNEN) is rare, and few reports are currently available on the imaging diagnosis of hNENs.
+In this study, by comparing hNEN and hepatocellular carcinoma, hNEN from different sources, and differentiation, it was found that the ultrasound characteristics of hNEN are mostly multiple, uniform hyperechoic masses.
+The enhancement at the arterial phase was mostly uniform and high, and the washout was rapid compared with hepatocellular carcinoma.
+Compared with hepatic neuroendocrine tumor, the enhancement at the portal venous phase of hepatic neuroendocrine carcinoma was low, and the enhancement form was non-uniform.

 Kang XN, Hang XY, Bai J, Wang ZY, Yin WJ, Li L. Analysis of B-ultrasound and contrast-enhanced ultrasound characteristics of different hepatic neuroendocrine neoplasm.
 World J Gastrointest Oncol 2019; In press